 Let’s use Feng Shui to create a sacred space in which to meditate that can support and improve the meditation practice.

 It is okay if you cannot find a perfectly quiet spot.
 Life is full of distraction, and part of meditation is to learn to accept the interruptions.
 Select a dedicated space that you can routinely go back to for your meditation practice.
-It can be the a room in your home, or a place outside in your backyard.
+It can be a room in your home or a place outside in your backyard.

 But don’t forget the other Feng Shui principles that determine the optimum energy movement in the space.
 During meditation, it is better to face one of your favorable directions.
 Thanks to this, the flow of the positive chi energy will move towards you and your meditation will be successful.
 Do not sit facing any of your bad directions.
-To learn about your lucky directions, consult a Classical Feng Shui Consultant.
-It’s better if the room is not directly above or below a kitchen, bathroom or close to massive piece of furniture.
+To learn about your lucky directions, consult a Classical Feng Shui Master.
+It’s better if the room is not directly above or below a kitchen, bathroom or close to a massive piece of furniture.
 Locate the Pooja or Alter away from the bathroom and on the ground floor, not in the basement.
 Overhead beams can block or cut the energy in the room, and you should avoid placing your meditation seat under one.
 Mitigate the sharp energy of a beam by painting it to match the ceiling.
 Arrange the meditation cushions or chairs to face the altar, without turning their backs to the door.
 From the point of view of Feng Shui, it is a very uncomfortable position.
-Colors, materials, gemstones, even open doorways can affect energy flow, and careful attention to Feng Shui makes your meditation space both enlivened and serene.
+Colors, materials, gemstones, and even open doorways can affect energy flow, and careful attention to Feng Shui makes your meditation space both enlivened and serene.

 You can further differentiate your space by sitting on a cushion or blanket to define your place.
 Some use Zafu Cushions specifically designed for meditation, preferably yellow, maroon or earth-colored natural fabric so you feel grounded.
 Always use the same cushion for meditation, the energy collects in it and makes your meditation more powerful.
 This can help you to dedicate and define your special “spot.”
 Do not use your meditation room for other purposes otherwise, the energy will get confused.